chainer/chainer/docs/source/tutorial/train_loop.rst

 The complete training process consists of the following steps:

-1. Prepare a datasets that contain the train/validation/test examples.
+1. Prepare datasets that contain the train/validation/test examples.
-2. Optionally set of iterators for the datasets.
+2. Optionally set iterators for the datasets.
 3. Write a training loop that performs the following operations in each iteration:
-    A. Retreive batches of examples from the training dataset.
+    A. Retreive a batch of examples from the training dataset.
-    B. Feed the batches into the model.
+    B. Feed the batch into the model.
-    C. Run the forward pass on the model to compute the loss.
+    C. Run a forward pass on the model to compute the loss.
-    D. Run the backward pass on the model to compute the gradients.
+    D. Run a backward pass on the model to compute the gradients.
     E. Run the optimizer on the model to update the parameters.
-    F. (Optional): Ocassionally check the performance on a validation/test set.
+    F. (Optional): Ocassionally check the model performance on a validation/test set.

 1. Prepare the dataset
 ''''''''''''''''''''''